Sachinmahto02/Note-AI/README.md

 ## 🛠️ Languages & Tech Stack

-This project is built from scratch as a modern full-stack web application leveraging professional and fast technologies.

 ### Frontend
 *   **Language:** TypeScript (v5+) - Type-safe, solid definitions for all data structures.
 *   **Core UI Library:** React (v19) - Functional components with custom hooks.